siobhanlgorman/favoureats/README.md

 ### Unresolved Bugs
 Safari rendering:
 * search button x appears rounded
-* cannot type into search box
+* text does not enter into search box the first time but does the second time.
+The search function works but currently the UX is not good.
+Unfortunately the time available does not allow for the detailed investigation required to fix this

 * iphone 10R hamburger menu overlapping logo

 ## Gitpod Forking and Cloning